-It may be easier to remove each injector for the fuel rail and insert them back into the intake manifold one at a time.
-Apply a small amount of silicon spray to the injector O ring to ease the process.
-Then, the injector rail should be pressed against all of the injectors.
+It may be easier to remove each injector from the fuel rail and insert them back into the intake manifold one at a time.
+Apply a small amount of silicone spray to the injector O-ring to ease the process.
+Then, press the injector rail against all of the injectors.
 Two rail retaining nuts can now be screwed on and one rubber tube attached to the intake manifold.

 23. Re-Attach Cooling System Components

-Replace any cooling system-related O rings if they appear worn or apply silicon gasket making material on the outer edges to obtain a good seal.
+Replace any cooling system-related O-rings, if they appear worn, or apply silicone gasket making material on the outer edges to obtain a good seal.

-Mount the Intake Manifold Plenium onto the intake manifold and connect all fittings.
-Upon completion, attach the Throttle Body and connect all fittings.
+Mount the intake manifold plenum onto the intake manifold and connect all fittings.
+Upon completion, attach the throttle body and connect all fittings.

 25. Attach the Exhaust Manifold